Multi-GI 5 Reviews: The right probiotic blend for you?

 • Turmeric root extract: In addition to many other benefits, turmeric appears to reduce pulmonary inflammation.

 Probiotics like those found in ReBiotic should have ancillary benefits for digestion in addition to their respiratory effects.
-So those interested in using their microbiomes as a path to lung health can choose a product like ResBiotic and not worry they won’t see any potential gut health benefits, as well.
-Unfortunately, like Multi GI 5, ResBiotic does not provide a number for colony-forming units, and they use proprietary probiotic strains, so research into their specific abilities is lacking.
+Unfortunately, like Multi-GI 5, ResBiotic doesn’t provide CFU figures.
+It also uses proprietary probiotic strains, so research into their specific abilities is lacking.

 Neuralli

-here is increasing evidence the health of our guts plays a significant role in our mental health.
+There’s increasing evidence that gut health plays a significant role in mental health.
 This occurs on what's called the gut-brain axis, and studies have linked several probiotic strains to positive outcomes in cases of depression, anxiety, and Parkinson's disease.

+You might want to try Neuralli if you’re concerned about your mental health but wary of prescription treatments.
 The big problem with Neuralli is that it's significantly expensive, especially for a single-strain probiotic (around $165/month).
 Other strains of L. plantarum have been shown to work similarly on the gut-brain axis, as well, so this particular investment may be unnecessary.
-You might want to try it if you’re concerned about your mental health but wary of prescription treatments.

 Neuralli's case helps reinforce the need for companies to provide strain-specific probiotic data in their ingredient lists so that consumers can make informed choices about which probiotics may work for them.